 The main interest in e-Paper fashion accessories came from the FES watch, which is a watch made entirely from e-Paper.
 The face of the watch and the straps are designed to change in response to the wearer’s wrist gestures.
 The FES e-Paper watch is extremely thin and lightweight with a very minimalist design.
 There are no complicated electronics inside and it’s said to last up to 60 days on a single button battery.

-Yes, ePaper wearables will be far less “smart” but lets be honest, we all carry around our phones and they will always out perform the Watch on a wrists, so why bother to compete?
+Yes, ePaper wearables will be far less “smart” but let’s be honest, we all carry around our phones and they will always outperform the Watch on wrists, so why bother to compete?

-Now that Sony have emerged from the shadows after anonymously testing the interest in e-Paper wearable tech, are we about to start of a whole new era of personal electronic devices using e-Paper technology?
+Now that Sony has emerged from the shadows after anonymously testing the interest in e-Paper wearable tech, are we about to start a whole new era of personal electronic devices using e-Paper technology?

 With the expectation of quality that Sony can bring to this new technology, 2015 may be a good year for more practical and energy efficient e-Paper powered wearables.

 If you enjoyed this post, please leave a comment or share it with others using the social buttons.